 Anytime a person is involved in an auto accident, it can be a traumatic experience.
 For those involved in a drunk driving accident or hit by a negligent driver, the accident can take an even greater emotional toll.
-Every year across the country there are more than six million reported car accidents.
+Every year across the country, there are more than 2.1 million traffic accidents.
 Many Texas drivers must commute over long stretches of roads and highways in their everyday lives.
-With an increase in population across the state and subsequently more drivers on the road, Texas drivers should be aware and knowledgeable of what to do following a Lubbock car accident that is not their fault.
+With an increase in population across the state and, subsequently, more drivers on the road, Texas drivers should know what to do following a Lubbock car accident that is not their fault.

 The first priority after any motor vehicle collision is to care for the people involved.
 If you or someone else in your car or at the scene was hurt, call for help immediately.
 If you or another passenger is able to take the following steps, it can help your personal injury case:

-First and most importantly following a car accident, regardless of who’s at fault, assess all persons involved in the accident and seek necessary medical attention as soon as possible.
-For drivers who were hit and/or did not cause the accident, the steps below are crucial in protecting against fraudulent claims.
+First and most importantly, following a car accident, regardless of who’s at fault, assess all persons involved in the wreck and seek necessary medical attention as soon as possible.
+For drivers who were hit but did not cause the accident, the steps below are crucial in protecting themselves against fraudulent claims.

 Report the Accident